 A sudden Republican vacancy on the ballot for Ohio House of Representatives in 1980 proved fortuitous for Davidson.
 She dropped off the ballot for Franklin County Commissioner and ran instead for the 27th District House seat.
 Despite not competing in the primary, Davidson won the general election and entered the Ohio House in 1981.

 In 1985 Davidson was elected Minority Whip by her House Republican colleagues.
 In 1993 she became the first woman to lead a party in the Ohio House when she was elected Minority Leader.
-After Republicans won a majority in 1995, Davidson became Speaker of the Ohio House – the first woman to hold this position in any state house of representatives in America.
+After Republicans won a majority in 1995, Davidson became Speaker of the Ohio House – the first woman to hold this position in the State of Ohio.
 She served as a delegate to several Republican National Conventions, including serving on the prestigious Platform Committee in 1976.
 Davidson served as Co-Chair of the Republican National Committee from 2005 to 2009.

 Davidson holds honorary degrees from Bowling Green State University, Capital University, and The Ohio State University, among others.
 She has been honored as Ohio’s Advocate of the Year by Women in Business, Outstanding Legislator by United Conservatives of Ohio, and Legislator of the Year by the National Republican Legislators Association.
 Davidson was inducted into the Ohio Women’s Hall of Fame in 1991.